https://invisible-island.net/ncurses/man/

 TERMINFO_DIRS environment variable by assuming a directory tree

-for entries that correspond to an existing directory, and hashed
+for entries that correspond to an existing directory, and a hashed

 database otherwise.